Hoenn/CurtainFire/README.md

 `pushshoot lua_file.lua end`

 `pushshoot`: begins the execution of a lua script used to create bullet patterns.
-(Adds to the end of the array that holds each currently running lua script)
+(Adds to the end of the array that holds each currently running lua script).
+Looks for lua files in user_assets/lua.

 ### `removeallscripts`